System administrators may become obsolete if they don't invest time to build new skills. Focus on these 10 priorities to stay competitive.

 SEE: Telephone interview cheat sheet: Field/systems technician (Tech Pro Research)

 As long as priorities align between individual and organization, sysadmin jobs won't be endangered.
+(Note: This article on how sysadmins can stay relevant is also available as a free PDF download.)

 Not every system admin role is the same, but as one myself, here are the ten priorities I plan to focus on this year to hone my skills and maintain a forward-thinking mindset to help future-proof my career.